-Pope Francis Compares Abortion To “Hiring A Contract Killer To Solve A Problem”
+Pope Francis Compares Abortion To ‘Hiring A Contract Killer To Solve A Problem’

 The prayer reads, “St. Michael the Archangel, defend us in battle.
 Be our defence against the wickedness and snares of the devil.
 May God rebuke him, we humbly pray, and do thou, O Prince of heavenly hosts, by the power of God, thrust into hell Satan, and all evil spirits, who prowl about the world seeking the ruin of souls.”

-In September the Pope implored that, “The Church must be saved from the attacks of the malign one, the great accuser and at the same time be made ever more aware of its guilt, its mistakes, and abuses committed in the present and the past.”
+In September, the pope implored that “the Church must be saved from the attacks of the malign one, the great accuser and at the same time be made ever more aware of its guilt, its mistakes, and abuses committed in the present and the past.”

-Since his election five years ago the Pope has made it clear he believes the Devil is real and a very clear and present danger.
+Since his election five years ago, the pope has made it clear he believes the devil is real and a very clear and present danger.

 ‘We should not think of the devil as a myth, a representation, a symbol, a figure of speech or an idea.
 This mistake would lead us to let down our guard, to grow careless and end up more vulnerable.”